18F/content-guide/pages/avoid-duplication.md

 -   Often, 18F team members write about a government service, tool, or program.
 Think authoritatively: What department or agency controls the thing you’re writing about?
 What information have they produced already?

 -   Start significant projects with a content audit.
 Identify how any existing information is used and whether it will be helpful to your users in its current state.
-If it is